saimmehmood/POI_Clustering/README.md

 ## Acknowledgments
 This repo was helpful in writing code to fetch POIs from Google API: (https://github.com/slimkrazy/python-google-places)

-Trajectory fetching code written with the help of Jay: (https://github.com/jaycenca/Designing-and-Developing-Algorithm)
+Trajectory fetching code was written with the help of Jay: (https://github.com/jaycenca/Designing-and-Developing-Algorithm)

 For plotting functionality, this repo was helpful: (https://github.com/vgm64/gmplot)